cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 ### Local variables and set definitions

-Local variables can be defined with the same syntax than global ones but local definitions include neither variables with supports nor user options.
+Local variables can be defined with the same syntax than global ones but local definitions include no variables with supports.

 Set of items can be defined locally by calling a connectivity, like this:
 ```